5 Underrated Destinations in Europe

 The water drops a sheer 48 meters and has three different levels.
 Each with powerful water cascading off each drop.
 To reach this awe-inspiring waterfall you have to walk from Hartland Quay and through the North Devon Biosphere.
 Park up at Hartland Quay.
 There is a small charge in peak season.
 For details of the full route check out this post.

-Torrevieja is a city in Spain’s southeastern Alicante Province.
+Torrevieja is a city in Spain’s southeastern Alicante Province and one of the most underrated cities in Europe.
 This city sits around an hour’s drive from Alicante itself.
 It sits on the Costa Blanca and therefore has a typically Mediterranean climate and beautiful coastline.
 The beaches are long and sandy, although busy resorts back them.
 The real highlight of coming to this part of the Costa Blanca is its incredible Nature Park and Lakes.

 How long do you need in Torrevieja?